pytroll/satpy/doc/source/enhancements.rst

 contrary to using the palettize enhancement.

-The above examples are just two different ways to apply colors to images with Satoy.
+The above examples are just two different ways to apply colors to images with Satpy.
 There is a wealth of other options for how to declare a colormap, please see :func:`~satpy.enhancements.create_colormap` for more inspiration.

 .. _`standard Trollimage color maps`: https://trollimage.readthedocs.io/en/latest/colormap.html#default-colormaps